jongrover/jongrover.github.io/source/_posts/2013-07-11-Introduction-to-Ember-~-part-1.markdown

 We learned that Ember allows us to quickly and easily link routes to template views.
 Templates are created by using script tags with type of text/x-handlebars and that we can use App.Router.map to associate the a route like #/about wit the matching template with the same id of about.

-In part 2 we will learn to create Models and populate our views with data from our models.
+In part 2 we will learn to create a model and explore working with nested routes.